EyasuTeshome/shifttracker/job-search/JSR-interview-practice-using-the-behavioral-grid-to-answer-behavioral-questions.md

 ## Description

-In today’s session, you will practice with one of your peers using the behavioral grid to help you answer interview questions structured with the CARL framework.
+In today’s session, you will practice with your learning partner how to use the behavioral grid to answer behavioral interview questions structured with the CARL framework.

 ### Why is it important?

 You have already crafted several stories in your behavioral grid that illustrate your professional skills in previous projects and experiences.
-The purpose of these stories is to help you answer behavioral questions during interviews.
+The purpose of these stories is to help you answer questions during interviews.
 But one thing is to write them and another to use them effectively during interviews!
 There are two important steps you need to practice:

 - Selecting the right story for a question.
 - Presenting your answer orally.